Lizynz/ColorFont2/README.md

 Change icons font to black or white.

-- Support for all devices iOS 7.1 ~ 15.x and iOS 16.x (palera1n).
+- Support for all devices iOS 7.1 ~ 17.x